 Coronary artery disease Posts on Medivizor

-In a nutshell This study investigated if short-term dual antiplatelet therapy (DAPT) improves outcomes after percutaneous coronary intervention (PCI).
-They found that short-term DAPT did not increase the risk of heart attacks or clots after PCI.
-Some background Patients with coronary artery disease (CAD) may have blockages in the arteries supplying...Read More
+In a nutshell This study investigated the effect of ticagrelor (Brilique) with or without aspirin after a percutaneous coronary intervention (PCI).
+They found that ticagrelor alone reduced bleeding risk after PCI.
+Some background Coronary artery disease (CAD) is caused by blockages in the coronary arteries.
+This reduces blood flow...Read More

 Dual antiplatelet therapy to prevent cardiovascular events: is a combination of rivaroxaban and aspirin safe and effective after PCI?